Updated: July 2026

 • Public disclosure of training methodologies and data sources

-The AI office will provide additional guidance on specific requirements for different categories of general-purpose systems, particularly those with systemic risk implications.
+The AI Office will give more guidance on the rules for different categories of general-purpose systems, especially those with systemic risk.

-Adequate AI transparency encompasses four interconnected elements that work together to ensure compliance and build trustworthy AI:
+Good AI transparency rests on four linked parts that work together for compliance and trust.

-Explainability provides clear, user-understandable reasons behind AI decisions or recommendations.
-This often involves natural language summaries or visual explanations that bridge the gap between complex algorithmic processes and human comprehension.
+Explainability gives clear, user-friendly reasons behind AI decisions or recommendations.
+This often means plain-language summaries or visual explanations that connect complex processes to human understanding.

-For high-risk applications, such as emotion recognition or biometric identification, explainability must address how the system arrived at specific conclusions and what factors influenced the decision-making process.
+For high-risk uses like emotion recognition or biometric identification, explainability must cover how the system reached a conclusion and what factors shaped it.

-Interpretability focuses on the technical capacity to analyse and understand how input data, parameters, and processes within an AI system produce specific outputs.
-This may require specialised tools for model inspection or visualisation that enable technical teams to audit system behaviour.
+Interpretability is the technical ability to analyse how input data, parameters, and processes produce specific outputs.
+It may need special tools for model inspection so technical teams can audit how a system behaves.

-Accountability establishes traceability mechanisms that assign clear responsibility for AI system decisions, errors, and downstream consequences.
-This supports both internal governance and regulatory review by maintaining transparent chains of responsibility throughout the AI development and deployment process.
+Accountability sets up traceability that assigns clear responsibility for AI decisions, errors, and their effects.
+It supports internal governance and regulatory review by keeping clear lines of responsibility across development and deployment.

-Appropriate traceability involves maintaining comprehensive records, logs, and documentation tracking the development, training, input data, and operating contexts of AI systems.
-This enables reconstruction of decisions and auditing of compliance with transparency rules.
+Traceability means keeping full records, logs, and documentation of a system’s development, training, input data, and operating context.
+This lets you rebuild decisions and audit compliance with the transparency rules.

-Transparency information must be provided in a clear and distinguishable manner before any user interaction with an AI system.
-Regulatory guidance mandates machine-readable format labelling for synthetic AI-generated content, audio, image, video, and text outputs, enabling both humans and automated systems to detect and verify content provenance.
+Transparency information must be given clearly and distinguishably before any interaction with an AI system.
+The rules require machine-readable labels for synthetic AI-generated content, whether audio, image, video, or text, so both people and automated systems can detect and check where content came from.

-Organisations must inform users about AI involvement through multiple mechanisms:
+Organisations must tell users about AI involvement in several ways:

 • Pre-interaction disclosure: Users must be informed before their first interaction with AI systems